 1998, not rated

-This two disc set consists of a disc of remixes and a disc of b-sides.
-Most of the material focuses on the period around the first two albums, and I’m not that excited about the remixes, but buried right at the end of the second disc is some excellent material from The Colour of Spring and Spirit of Eden eras – the single edit of ‘Eden’ isn’t so exciting, but these songs are all worth hearing:
+This two-disc set consists of a disc of remixes and a disc of b-sides.
+Most of the material focuses on the period around the first two albums, and I’m not that excited about the remixes, but buried right at the end of the second disc is some excellent material from The Colour of Spring and Spirit of Eden eras – the single edit of ‘Eden’ isn’t so exciting, but these songs are all strong additions to a slender catalogue:

 “It’s Getting Late in the Evening” – 5:46